Kjili/boardgame-quickrules/root.rst

   | raid for points if you have the opportunity
   | craft for points
 Strategy Against:
-  | prevent them from spreading
+  | prevent them from spreading so they can't sway their ministers
   | destroy their buildings

 Corvid Conspiracy (reach 3)